dimailn/vrf/README.md

 ## Default props

-You may specify default props values for some input during vrf initialization.
+You may specify default props values for some inputs globally during vrf initialization.
 It allows you to set up common styles for ui framework if it uses props for customization.

 ```javascript
 Vue.use(Vrf, {